 Transplanting Onion Plants Outdoors

-Plants should be spaced 6 inches (15cm) in rows 12 inches (30cm) apart.
+Plants should be spaced 15cm (6 in) apart in rows 30cm (12 in) apart.
 Firm the plants in well and water well.

 Onions are tough plants and will grow away steady over several months.

 The plants do not have a lot of leaves, so weed competition can be a problem.
 Weeding every two weeks is essential to ensure that the plants are not totally taken over by the weeds.